EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 The output list shows the options available to transmit the data out of the EmotiBit Oscilloscope.
 - <details><summary>OSC</summary>

-  - EmotiBit Oscilloscope v1.2.0 and up support the ability to transmit incoming data from an EmotiBit to a user defined output channel using the OSC protocol.
+  - **EmotiBit Oscilloscope v1.2.0 and up** support the ability to transmit incoming data from an EmotiBit to a user-defined output channel using the OSC protocol.
+  - To enable OSC, just click on the `Output List` dropdown in the EmotiBit Oscilloscope and enable `OSC`.
-  - The EmotiBit Oscilloscope reads the transmits data out according to the specifications provided in a `oscOutputSettings.xml` file.
+  - The EmotiBit Oscilloscope reads in and transmits out the data according to the specifications provided in the `oscOutputSettings.xml` file.
-    - This file is located in the EmotiBit Oscilloscope folder in the C:.
-Ex: `C:\Program Files\EmotiBit\EmotiBit Oscilloscope\data`.
+    - This file is located in the EmotiBit Oscilloscope folder in the C: - `C:\Program Files\EmotiBit\EmotiBit Oscilloscope\data`.
   - You can modify the contents of this file to control the behavior of the OSC output stream.
   - A snippet of the default contents are shared below
   ```